LOGI-LAB/TelegramScraper/README.md

 ### Disclimer

-<p> This repo for scrape(add) a member in one group to your group . so be confirm that you have a useless account , because this script gonna be ban your telegram account . so be carefull.
-In any issuses i can't come ! </p>
+<p> Using this tool you can easily add so many members from any group to your group.
+Less than 2 minutes.
+Super easy.
+But this script got ban for your account , so confirm that use useless account api id and api hash .
+You could be banned from Telegram.
+So be careful.
+Recommended to use this tool only on Termux. </p>